Are you looking for a new way to spice up your deadlift routine? Look no further than the landmine deadlift.

 - You should allow your knees to bend very slightly, but not too much.

-- Push your hips back and hinge forward until your torso is nearly parallel with the floor.
+- Push your hips back and hinge forward until your torso is nearly parallel to the floor.

 - Adjust your body so that your spine is neutral, your shin is vertical, and your hips are roughly the same height as your shoulders.